 The Japanese approached the first trench, threw lit torches into it and one or two buckets of gasoline. which set the POWs on fire.
 Those who ran from the shelter were shot.
 Those who begged to be shot in the head were shot or bayoneted in the stomach.
 The Japanese laughed at the POWs as they killed them.
 The guards also fired into the other trenches and threw hand grenades into them.

-Another survivor, Rufus W. Smith stated, “The ones that managed to get out of the fire and on their feet, well, they were shot, bayoneted, knocked down where they couldn’t do any damage and left there to suffer until they died.”
+He also said, “The ones that managed to get out of the fire and on their feet, well, they were shot, bayoneted, knocked down where they couldn’t do any damage and left there to suffer until they died.”

 When American forces landed on Palawan Island, on February 28, 1945, they found personal items in the POW compound.
 The graves of the murdered POWs were exhumed between March 15 and 23.
 In all, the remains of 123 were found.
 Many of the skulls had bullet holes in them.